 Impact & Reach

-the Foundation’s pre-budget submission calls on the Australian Government to prioritise investment in the health and wellbeing of Australia’s children and young people through pleasurable food education in schools and early childhood services via the Stephanie Alexander Kitchen Garden Program.
+In May 2022, the Foundation’s Federal Budget pre-budget submission called on the Australian Government to prioritise investment in the health and wellbeing of Australia’s children and young people through pleasurable food education in schools and early childhood services via the Stephanie Alexander Kitchen Garden Program.
 The Foundation applauds the Australian Government’s investment in preventative health and stands ready, willing and able to operationalise these objectives, given adequate resourcing.

 Read the Foundation’s pre-budget submission